RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

 # Question 5

-This questions asks for a Gauss Laplacian Filter, the program below was used as based
+This question asks for a Gauss Laplacian Filter, the program below was used based.

 ```

 #include <config_loader.h>